 Abbe/Koenig Roof Prism & Schmidt/Pechan Roof Prism Binoculars

-The main difference between both types of binoculars with Roof prism is that those with Schmidt – Pechan prisms tend to be smaller and less expensive, while those with Abbe – Köning prisms tend to have better light transmission rate and have a longer design.
+The main difference between both types of binoculars with Roof prisms is that those with Schmidt – Pechan prisms tend to be smaller and less expensive, while those with Abbe – Köning prisms tend to have better light transmission rate and a longer construction.

 Optical products have many lenses in their housing.
-With each lens, about 5% of the light passing through is lost.
-This can be solved with an application of coatings on the glass surfaces.
-With years the technology of coatings changed.
+With each lens, about 5% of the light that passes through is lost.
+This can be solved with the application of coatings on glass surfaces.
+Through the years, the process of applying the coatings has changed.
 At first, they used only one layer, where the reduction of the loss was to 2% per surface.
-Today they use multiple layers of coatings where there’s minimal loss of light – 0.1% per surface.
-The best binoculars have even 95% of the light transmitted to the eye, through all their lenses.
+Today, they use multiple layers of coatings where there is minimal loss of light, namely 0.1% per surface.
+The best binoculars even have 95% of the light transmitted to the eye, through all their lenses.

-With the increasing transmission of the light, the coating is also important as a protectant of the optical glass and to ensure the true color fidelity, so the colors when entering are the same when exiting binoculars/riflescope.
-Above all, coatings also increase the image quality because all the light bouncing around on the inside can cover up detail and blur colors.
+With the increasing transmission of the light, the coating is also important as a protectant of the optical glass and to ensure the true color fidelity, so the colors are the same when entering as they are when exiting the binoculars/a riflescope.
+Above all, coatings also increase the image quality because all the light bouncing around on the inside can cover up detail and blur out colors.

-The process of applying coatings has to be precise, otherwise, it can contribute to a hazy and blurred image.
-They must be spread evenly and thinly to ensure the best quality.
+The process of applying coatings has to be precise, otherwise, it can lead to a hazy and blurred image.
+Coatings must be spread evenly and thin to ensure the best quality.
 The better the coatings, the more expensive the optical product.